9_Rendering 3D Scenes

 # turn the camera to look up or down

-if input.iskeypressed(self.KEY_LOOK_UP):
+if input.is_key_pressed(self.KEY_LOOK_UP):

 self._camera.rotate_x( rotate_amount)

-if input.iskeypressed(self.KEY_LOOK_DOWN):
+if input.is_key_pressed(self.KEY_LOOK_DOWN):

 self._camera.rotate_x(-rotate_amount)